 Once upon a time, what we now call small houses were mainly for outdoor types living in one-room wilderness cabins or people needing temporary digs while building or buying a house.
 No more.
-Small homes are popping up all over the Bay Area as long-term solutions to housing shortages.
+Small homes are popping up all over as long-term solutions to housing shortages.
 Living small has many benefits, from a smaller tax bill to a reduced carbon footprint, and it’s catching on as a popular trend.

 Of course, as an idea, living small (or smaller) is not new.
 In California, its modernized form dates back at least to the 1960s, when The Sea Ranch, in coastal Sonoma County, was conceived.
 For that residential project, architects and designers challenged themselves to prove humans could live in a fragile natural environment without destroying it.
 The development evolved into an intentional community grounded in environmental stewardship and community service.